-- Continue your exercises faithfully to reduce pain and swelling and improve motion. - While we no longer "restrict" your positions after surgery, we do encourage you to listen to your body and move so you are comfortable.
+- Continue your exercises faithfully to reduce pain and swelling and improve motion. - We no longer "restrict" your positions after surgery unless you are specifically instructed to do so.
+We encourage you to listen to your body and move so you are comfortable.
 Remember, your tissues need to heal.
-Everyone gets well at their own pace. - My staff will call you a day or two after your surgery to confirm that you are doing well and answer any question that you have.
-You will also be encouraged to come to my office if you would like for us to check you. - You will have been given an appointment to come to our office two weeks after your surgery for suture removal. - Pool exercises and swimming after surgery are encouraged.
-You will be instructed when to start these activities once your suture is removed. - You will be discharged from the hospital with a special "Aquacel" dressing covering your hip.
+Everyone gets well at their own pace. - My staff will communicate with you soon after your surgery to confirm that you are doing well and answer any questions that you have.
+You will also be encouraged to come to my office if you would like for us to check you. - You will be given an appointment to come to our office two weeks after surgery for suture removal. - Pool exercises and swimming after surgery are encouraged.
+You will be instructed when to start these activities once your suture is removed. - You will be discharged from the hospital with a special dressing covering your hip.
 This dressing can remain in place for the full two weeks.
-You may shower with this Aquacel dressing covering your hip once you are home. - Elevate your legs three times each day for 45 minutes.
+Many patients have this first surgical dressing removed and replaced with another 5-7 days after their surgery.
+You may shower with this dressing covering your hip once you are home. - Elevate your legs three times each day for 45 minutes.
 You may stop when you no longer see any ankle or lower leg swelling. - HINT: Rest your feet on a soft pillow, placed on top of two couch pillows.
 Your ankle needs to be higher than your heart.